A Hygienist’s Game Plan to Conquer Dental Conference Exhibit Halls

 Many dental conferences include an exhibit hall aspect.
 I have experienced exhibits big and small, and I absolutely love this part of any dental conference.
 Exhibit halls are your opportunity to sample new products, learn, network, and gain more resources to bring back to your job position.

-Exhibit halls can sometimes be intimidating since much is happening, and a lot of communication needs to occur.
-When I began to attend conference exhibit halls, I used to just go up to booths and simply talk to the reps.
+Exhibit halls can sometimes be intimidating, as much is happening and a lot of communication needs to occur.
+When I began attending conference exhibit halls, I would simply go up to booths and talk to the reps.
 It may surprise those who know me, but I was super shy.
 However, dental hygiene and networking have brought me out of my shell.

 I have said it before, and I’ll say it again: Networking is so important.
 I have made lifelong friends just from networking.
 By doing this, you may learn something new or find a new resource to reach out to.

-I have pronounced myself a master at getting dental hygiene samples, but it’s easiest and more efficient if you are organized and have to have a plan.
-Some considerations for your possible game plan are below.
+I have become a master at obtaining dental hygiene samples, but it’s easiest and more efficient if you are organized and have a plan.
+Below are eight considerations for your game plan.

-Your list can be a rough idea of booths you do not miss out on or forget to stop by.
-This will prevent you from missing out on a special promotion, giveaway, learning something new, or testing a new product.
+Your list can serve as a rough idea of the booths you do not want to miss or forget to stop by.
+A list will prevent you from missing out on a special promotion, giveaway, learning something new, or testing a new product.

-Many larger conferences have mobile apps where you can select the booths you want to visit and see the exhibit hall.
+Many larger conferences offer mobile apps that allow you to view the exhibit hall and select the booths you want to visit.
 These apps also include event and course information, such as room numbers.

 Collecting a company’s or individual’s business cards allows you to follow up with further questions, to get more information, or to continue the conversation.
-More and more conferences are going paperless, and some people may not even have physical business cards.
+However, more conferences are going paperless, and some people may not even have physical business cards.

 I’ve seen individuals using QR codes for you to scan to share contact information, promotions, or product resources.
 You could do this yourself, too.
-Creating your own QR code would save you the cost of purchasing business cards or losing them when you travel.
+Creating your own QR code would save you the cost of purchasing business cards and prevent them from being lost when you travel.
 QR codes can be printed out, found right on your phone, or in other creative ways, such as a keychain.

 Of course, I have my go-to booths, but it never stops there.
 There is always something new in dentistry, so why not continue to evolve your career and abilities?
 That brand new thing could be the next big thing you use at your job!

-This may be interpreted as asking a question to the representative at the booth or asking to take a sample or swag from the table.
-The promotional items are there for attendees, so do not feel bad about asking to take one.
+This may involve asking a rep at the booth a question or asking to take a sample or swag from the table.
+The promotional items are typically there for attendees, so do not feel bad about asking to take one

-But do ask questions about their products, conference specials, research on their product, or advice about using it in practice.
+However, do ask questions about their products, conference specials, research on their products, or advice on using them in practice.
 I have spoken to many individuals working booths who have said that some people just grab a handful of whatever is on their table and run off.

-This tip might be obvious, but it is worth being mindful of.
-For example, be patient and wait for a rep to finish doing their presentation to someone else instead of just grabbing products and then taking off.
-Or, allow the rep to do their quick product presentation for you.
-Otherwise, you may not have the full information needed to gain a full understanding and move the conversation forward.
+This tip may seem obvious, but it’s worth being mindful of.
+For example, be patient and wait for a rep to finish their presentation to someone else before grabbing products and then leaving.
+Alternatively, allow the rep to give you their quick product presentation.
+Otherwise, you may not have the complete information needed to gain a full understanding and move the conversation forward.

 Also, keep in mind that some reps may not have firsthand clinical experience as dental professionals.
 They are in the dental sales/promotion space and are constantly learning about our field and world.